AlexandriaChemistry/ACT/INSTALL.md

 + For linear algebra operations we use [BLAS](http://www.netlib.org/blas/) and [LAPACK](http://www.netlib.org/lapack/).

 + The [LibXml2](http://xmlsoft.org) is needed for processing the [XML](https://en.wikipedia.org/wiki/XML) data files used by the ACT.

++ You will also need [Python])https://www.python.org), version 3, and a number of Python libraries.